 - Then completely cover the outer portion of the can with the cotton.

 - Similarly, cover the bulb with the cotton.

 - Adjust the bulb in the hole made in the can.

 - Then cover the neck part (joining portion of the can and bulb) of the cat with the cotton finely.

 - Stick the eyes on the bulb.

 - Take a 4" x 1.5" rectangular piece of black paper.
-And cut it in the form of a mustache.
+And cut it in the form of a moustache.

-- Stick the mustache on the face of the cat.
+- Stick the moustache on the face of the cat.